idth/thesis/README.md

 - **cnn_optimization.ipynb**: Optimization of hyperparameters of the CNN model.
 - **model_testing.ipynb**: Training and testing of each model.
 Running the three experiments mentioned in the report.
 - **shap.ipynb**: SHAP-analysis of the predictions.

-- **misclassifications.ipynb**: misclassification analysis of the predictions.
+## Data:
+- **spatial_features/**: spatial feature files used for preprocessing.
+- **graphs/**: graph of Copenhagen Municipality, street network and Geodataframe used for preprocessing.
+- **data/**: preprocessed data used as machine learning input for the three experiments.
+- **data/predictions/**: predictions made

 ### Visualization notebooks:
 - **correlation_matrix.ipynb**: Create correlation matrix used in report.
 - **prediction_insights.ipynb**: Heatmaps and stacked bar plots used in report.
 - **viz.ipynb**: Additional visualizations.
+- **misclassifications.ipynb**: misclassification analysis of the predictions.